 Partial use of land for primary production

-If land with a primary production land classification is also used for purposes other than primary production purposes, land tax may be payable on the proportion of the land which is being used for other purposes.
+If land with a PPL classification is also used for purposes other than primary production purposes, land tax may be payable on the proportion of the land which is being used for other purposes.

 New owner of primary production classified land

-If primary production land transfers to a new owner, the classification is removed because the new owner may not use the property for primary production purposes.
-New owners must apply for the classification and demonstrate that the land continues to be used as primary production land.
+If a PPL classified property transfers to a new owner, the classification is removed because the new owner may not intend or be using the property for primary production purposes.
+New owners must apply for the PPL classification and demonstrate that the land continues to be used as primary production land.

-- Land may qualify for the primary production land classification where it is leased and used by the lessee as primary production land.
+- Land may qualify for the PPL classification where it is leased and used by the lessee as primary production land.

 - The onus is on the taxpayer to prove to the satisfaction of the Commissioner that land is being used as primary production land.